 Rochester Gun Charges Lawyers and Criminal Case Resolutions

-Possession without intent is usually a nonviolent offense, especially if the gun was not loaded.
+Possession without intent is usually nonviolent, especially if the gun was not loaded.
 So, pretrial diversion may be available.
 If the defendant completes all program requirements, the prosecutor dismisses the case.

-Deferred disposition may be available as well, especially if the case involves any of the defenses outlined above.
+Deferred disposition may also be available, especially if the case involves any of the defenses outlined above.
 If the evidence is hopelessly defective, as it often is on an issue like legal possession, a judge may throw the case out of court after a pretrial hearing.